shohrabuddin/Dagger2-ButterKnife-Retrofit-OkHttp-Picasso-Gson_Annotations/README.md

 **ButterKnife**
 _"Field and method binding for Android views which uses annotation processing to generate boilerplate code for you."_
+ButterKnife

-Eliminate findViewById calls by using @Bind on fields.
-Group multiple views in a list or array.
-Operate on all of them at once with actions, setters, or properties.
-Eliminate anonymous inner-classes for listeners by annotating methods with @OnClick and others.
+    eliminate findViewById calls by using @Bind on fields. group multiple views in a list or array.
+Operate on all of them at once with actions, setters, or properties. eliminate anonymous inner-classes for listeners by annotating methods with @OnClick and others. eliminate resource lookups by using resource annotations on fields

-Eliminate resource lookups by using resource annotations on fields Official Site: http://jakewharton.github.io/butterknife/
+Official Site: http://jakewharton.github.io/butterknife/

 **Retrofit**
-_"etrofit turns your HTTP API into a Java interface."_
+_"Retrofit turns your HTTP API into a Java interface."_
 Use annotations to describe the HTTP request:

     URL parameter replacement and query parameter support Object conversion to request body (e.g., JSON, protocol buffers) Multipart request body and file upload

 Official Site: http://square.github.io/retrofit/

 **OkHttp**